Recurrence relation for the 6j-symbol of su_q(2) as a symmetric eigenvalue problem: Introduction

 \section{Introduction}

 Quantum groups first appeared in the study of quantum integrable systems.
 Since then, they have proven useful in many applications, including among others conformal field theory, statistical mechanics, representation theory and the theory of hypergeometric functions, along with exhibiting a rich internal structure.
-Quantum groups have appeared seminally in the mathematical physics literature in connection with topological quantum field theory~\cite{witten}.
-More recently, the quantum group $\su_q(2)$ was used to construct ``loop''~\cite{smolin} and ``spin foam''~\cite{KC} models of quantum gravity with a positive cosmological constant.
+Quantum groups, and $\su_q(2)$ in particular, have appeared seminally in the mathematical physics literature in connection with topological quantum field theory~\cite{witten}, notably in the Turaev-Viro~\cite{TV} ``regularized'' combinatorial model of 3d quantum gravity, inspired by the $\su(2)$-based model of Ponzane and Regge~\cite{PR}.
+More recently, the quantum group $\su_q(2)$ was used to construct ``loop''~\cite{smolin2,BMS,smolin} and ``spin foam''~\cite{KC,FM,DMBS} models of quantum gravity with a positive cosmological constant.
+Many of these applications crucially involve the $\su(2)$ and $\su_q(2)$ $6j$-symbols and identities associated with them.

-The $6j$-symbol (or Racah-Wigner coefficients and henceforth the $6j$ or the $q$-$6j$ for the classical and $q$-deformed versions respectively) has been studied extensively.
+Not surprisingly, the $6j$-symbol (or Racah-Wigner coefficients and henceforth the $6j$ or the $q$-$6j$ for the classical and $q$-deformed versions respectively) has been studied extensively.
 It first appeared in work on $q$-hypergeometric functions~\cite{AW-rec}.
 Later, it was found to play a central role in the representation theory of $\su_q(2)$~\cite{KR-q6j}.
 It is known to satisfy some recurrence relations~\cite{AW-rec,KK-rec}, including a particular linear, three term, single argument one~\cite{KR-q6j,MT-ptps,MT-prl}.
 This recurrence has been used to analyze the asymptotics of the classical~\cite{PR,SG-rec} and quantum~\cite{WT} $6j$.